DevOpsHiveHQ/dynamic-devops-roadmap/README.md

 Unlike many other roadmaps, this roadmap is **effective**, **impactful**, and most importantly **feasible** because it takes a different approach following 3 principles:

-- `Progressive`: MVP-style learning path works in phases.
+- `Progressive`: Real-world experience that matches the job market using an MVP-style learning path works in phases.
+Acquire skills that employers value.
-- `Non-Linear`: Faster and more solid growth in less time.
+- `Non-Linear`: Landing jobs faster and more solid growth in less time than traditional methods.
+Get ahead of your peers with better strategies.
-- `T-Shaped`: Depth in expertise, breadth in knowledge.
+- `T-Shaped`: Gaining depth of expertise and breadth of knowledge.
+Get into jobs like DevOps, DevSecOps, Cloud, SRE, Platform, DataOps, MLOps, and more.

 <!-- omit from toc -->
 ## Give it a Star! ⭐